adicanto/dafne/doc/installation_and_work_flow.md

 	phsp.TimeRange(),
 	phsp.TimeErrorRange());
 ```
-The ranges of dalitz variables and decay-time variables are also set, which are needed by the normalization factor.
+The ranges of Dalitz-plot variables and decay-time variables are also set, which are needed by the normalization factor.
 Another thing to notice is that the `phsp` here is an object of `ThreeBodyPhaseSpaceWithTimeAndTimeError` class, a subclass of `ThreeBodyPhaseSpace`.
 ```
 ThreeBodyPhaseSpaceWithTimeAndTimeError phsp( 1.8645,
      {0.49767, 0.139570, 0.139570},